-The UW retiree card is the UW identification card needed for UW retiree privileges.
-It replaces the UW employee card.
+The UW Retiree Husky Card is the official identification card needed for UW retiree privileges, and replaces the Employee Husky Card.

 Surviving spouses and registered same-sex domestic partners of retirees may continue retiree privileges.
-Contact Total Benefits to request authorization of a card in the survivor's name.
-After confirming that the record has been changed and a new ID number issued, the spouse or partner may get a new photo ID card at one of the Husky Card Account & ID Centers listed below.
+Contact the UW Benefits Office to request authorization of a card in the survivor's name.
+After confirming that the record has been changed and a new ID number issued, the spouse or partner may get a new retiree card at an ID Center.